emperorcal/punk-ipython/README.md

 # Brewdog IPython Notebook
-An IPython Notebook exploring the Punk API (Brewdog's open beer API) with some funky data visualisation.
+An IPython notebook exploring the Punk API (Brewdog's open beer API) with some data visualisation using Plotly.

 The notebook grabs beer data from the [Punk API](https://punkapi.com/).
 This includes such items as ingredients, ABV and IBU.